 East Side Cool Party

 Starting back in 2018, this collaborative event brings together the breweries who call Austin’s hip East Side home.
 Though the format and line-up for the event has changed over the years, one constant has been a whole lotta fun, with special limited edition collaboration beers, specially designed commemorative cans and glasses, live music, games, pop-ups, food trucks and even a shuttle to get you between venues cos that’s how cool the party is on the East Side.
 As breweries have arrived on the scene and some sadly have departed, the venues have differed slightly from year to year, although event founders Lazarus Brewing and East Side staples Blue Owl, Zilker and Southern Heights have all been present across the years.
 The event began as a way of celebrating the exciting beer scene in the district and then developed as an opportunity to fundraise for local charities, with each brewery originally choosing their own beneficiary but all supporting Casa Marianella, a non-profit providing for homeless immigrants in the Austin area since the pandemic hit.
 With each brewery releasing a new beer for the event, some of which are collabs, and an all-day programme of entertainment across the East Side, be sure to hit up their Facebook or Instagram to get the scoop on which beers and bands you absolutely can’t miss, not to mention the highly limited cans – each brewery has a unique design.
-This is a super-fun day out for a great cause – don’t miss the 2022 edition!
+The 2022 festival upped the ante with its own shuttle bus to transport drinkers between venues, making catching ’em all even easier than before.
+This is a super-fun day out for a great cause – don’t miss the 2023 edition!

 https://www.instagram.com/eastsidecoolparty/ Free admission at all venues